TN 97 (08-24)

 3. Legal Ability to Use For Personal Support and Maintenance

-Even with ownership interest and legal ability to access property, a legal restriction against the property's use for the owner's own support and maintenance means the property is not his/her resource (SI 01110.100).
+Even with ownership interest and legal ability to access property, a legal restriction against the property's use for the owner's own support and maintenance means the property is not their resource (SI 01110.100).

 C. Policy - access to resources